MAKE CHAPTER 288 YOUR AVIATION HOME! E-AB, TYPE CERTIFIED, VINTAGE, WARBIRD, ETC.

 -----------------------------------------------------------------

 FOR YOUR VIEWING PLEASURE - EAA has monthly Chapter videos that are very interesting.
-In this month’s Chapter Video Magazine, Charlie Becker gets you up to date on EAA happennings

 In addition, there is a feature video collection and Hints for Homebuilders section on the video site, which includes a variety of interest areas.
 There you can pick which video in each category you want to show that month, and you'll have the ability to download those videos.
 See this, other and previous Chapter videos by clicking on the button to the right> >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 Meetings are held the third Thursday of each month at 7PM in Keith Phillips hangar. or possibly Doris Kennedy's hangar across from Keith's.
+Check this page for location.

 Here are the directions to Keith's Hangar: From I-95...Take the State Road 421 exit west (Taylor Road.)
 Drive 2 miles to the entrance to Spruce Creek (the entrance will be on your left).